 - What is an Instructor’s Course Reserve and where is it?

 A Instructor’s Course Reserve is supplemental material your instructor has placed at the Service Desk in the Library.
 Course reserves may be articles, books, DVDs, etc. Many do not leave the library or have limited check out times.Present your student ID at the Library Service Desk to check out a course reserve.

 - Some course reserves are available online and can be accessed using the Archway catalog.
 Choose “Course Reserves”, click “Professor” and enter your instructor’s name.
 You will see the instructor and class listed if they have online reserves.
 Click on the class, click on the title of the reading and click on the web access link.
-Some course reserves require login of your student ID followed by ec (0123456ec) and your last name.
+Some course reserves require login of your enter your name and student ID # followed by ec.

 - Do you have DVDs, Blu-rays or CDs in the Library?

 Yes the Library has over 1,600 feature film and documentary DVDs or Blu-rays and over 1,200 music CDs available for check out.
 DVDs, Blu-rays and CDs check out for 10 days, with a maximum of 4 audio/visual items total.
 You can search for DVDs using the Video Subject List and select Feature Films and you can search for CDs by Artist (author) or Title using the Archway catalog or search by Genre.

 The Library also has a collection of audiobooks on CD.
 Audiobooks check out for 4 weeks and are shelved by LC call number.

 Yes the Library has wifi available to current, student, staff or faculty with an eCentral account.
 Wireless printing is not available.

 - Do you have a computer I can use?